YVES FEY

 The Vampire, by Burne-Jones

-And a chilling English version of Baudelaire’s poem, The Vampire.
+And a chilling English version of Baudelaire’s poem, The Vampire, with an English translation by Jacque LeClercq.

 Music and atmospheric images for Chant d’Automne by Charles Baudelaire.